Skip to main content

 Frequently Asked Questions

-Lovish is a casual platformer game.
+Lovish is a casual platformer game with comedy and anime themes.

 Lovish is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.